Anna Freud: Teacher

-With the encouragement and assistance of her father she pursued her exploration of psychoanalytic literature and in the summer of 1915 she undertook her first translation work for the Vienna Psychoanalytical Society, translating papers by James Jackson Putnam (into German) and Hermine Hug-Hellmuth (into English).
-During 1916 and 1917 she attended the lectures on psychoanalysis her father gave at the University of Vienna.
-By 1918 she had gained his support to pursue a training in psychoanalysis and she went into analysis with him in October of that year.
 Having contracted tuberculosis during 1918, and thereafter experiencing multiple episodes of illness, she resigned her teaching post in 1920.

+Psychoanalysis

+With the encouragement and assistance of her father, she pursued her exploration of psychoanalytic literature, and in the summer of 1915, she undertook her first translation work for the Vienna Psychoanalytical Society, translating papers by James Jackson Putnam (into German) and Hermine Hug-Hellmuth (into English).
+During 1916 and 1917, she attended the lectures on psychoanalysis her father gave at the University of Vienna.
+By 1918, she had gained his support to pursue training in psychoanalysis, and she went into analysis with him in October of that year.

-As well as in the periods of analysis she had with her father (from 1918 to 1921 and from 1924 to 1929), their filial bond became further strengthened after Freud was diagnosed with cancer of the jaw in 1923, for which he would need numerous operations and the long-term nursing assistance which Anna provided.
-She also acted as his secretary and spokesperson, notably at the bi-annual congresses of the International Psychoanalytical Association which Freud was unable to attend after 1922.
+As well as in the periods of analysis she had with her father (from 1918 to 1921 and from 1924 to 1929), their filial bond became further strengthened after Freud was diagnosed with cancer of the jaw in 1923, for which he would need numerous operations and the long-term nursing assistance that Anna provided.
+She also acted as his secretary and spokesperson, notably at the bi-annual congresses of the International Psychoanalytical Association, which Freud was unable to attend after 1922.

+Lou Andreas-Salome
-At the outset of her psychoanalytic practice Anna found an important friend and mentor in the person of her father’s friend and colleague Lou Andreas-Salome.
-After she came to stay with the Freuds in Vienna in 1921, they began a series of consultations and discussions which continued both in Vienna and in visits Anna made to Salome’s home in Germany.

-As a result of the relationship Anna gained in confidence both as a theorist and as a practitioner.
+At the outset of her psychoanalytic practice, Anna found an important friend and mentor in the person of her father's friend and colleague, Lou Andreas-Salome.
+After she came to stay with the Freuds in Vienna in 1921, they began a series of consultations and discussions that continued both in Vienna and in visits Anna made to Salome's home in Germany.
+As a result of the relationship, Anna gained confidence both as a theorist and as a practitioner.